 All Chipstead residents are strongly encouraged to be involved with the CVPS.
-If you would like to become a member, simply download and print the CVPS Membership Form on this website under 'Contact Us'.
-Alternatively, please contact the Membership Secretary on firstname.lastname@example.org.
+If you would like to become a member, simply download and print the CVPS Membership Form below.
+Alternatively, please contact us on firstname.lastname@example.org.

 The CVPS Data Protection Policy securely protects member's data.
 All information held is used to communicate with members and will not be used for any other purpose or passed on to any third party.The data kept is name, postal address, email address, telephone number(s), details of subscription payments, details of Gift Aid commitments.
-Access to the data is restricted to the Hon.
-Chairman, Hon.
-Secretary and Membership Secretary.
+Access to the data is restricted to the Trustees.

 All members are invited to attend the CVPS Annual General Meeting and discuss and vote on current issues.

 Donations or bequests received will continue the work of the Society in preserving the village, contact a Committee member and this will be handled with complete discretion.

 Any member or resident who feel that they can contribute their time (volunteering for clearing/maintaining/monitoring fields, ponds and woods), their knowledge (e.g. legal or professional advice), or their skills (e.g. IT and marketing) we would love to hear from you!

 Click here to access the . cvps membership form